lmc2179/lmc2179.github.io/drafts/beta_binomial_coverage.md

-Getting started with Bayesian inference: The beta-binomial model
+# Getting started with Bayesian inference: The beta-binomial model

+* What do we think about the rate before seeing the data?
+* What do we think about the rate after seeing the data?
+* What might the next observation look like?

+### Prior
+### Posterior
+### Posterior-predictive

+# What prior should you pick?

+### Option 1: From experts or from your data

+### Option 2: Flat prior

 https://projecteuclid.org/journals/electronic-journal-of-statistics/volume-5/issue-none/Neutral-noninformative-and-informative-conjugate-beta-and-gamma-prior-distributions/10.1214/11-EJS648.full

+# Appendix: Comparing coverage

 ```python
 import numpy as np